 Both places have merit and while I prefer the small streets of Borgo, the view of the basilica from the Tiber is pretty impressive!

-St peter’s Basilica hours: opening times
+St peter’s Basilica hours: opening times for visitors

 Saint Peter Basilica interior: tickets and tours